steven-meehan/sm-blog/source/_drafts/art-roundup-2021-23.md

   - [News]
 showKofiSuport: true
 ---
-As another week draws to a close, I've pulled the links to all the artwork I posted over at DeviantArt.
-And this collection contains a fair number of peices that drew heavily upon the liquify tool.
-There are some of my [Liquified Textures](https://www.deviantart.com/stevenmeehan/gallery/76223939/liquefied-textures), but there are two peices this week that are close to my heart.
+As another week draws to a close, I pulled the links for all the artwork I’ve posted at DeviantArt, since the 6th.
+While most of the past week’s selection made liberal use of the liquify tool, it also contains a pair of that are dear to my heart.
 The first is [Ambling Creature](https://www.deviantart.com/stevenmeehan/art/Ambling-Creature-881700616).
-It started off as a simple [Liquified Line](https://www.deviantart.com/stevenmeehan/gallery/76913429/liquified-lines) but as I worked the origional shape order emerged from the chaos.
-It didn't take long for the giant, wading through the forest to emerge.<!-- more -->
+This image began as a collection of lines that I swirled together.
+It didn’t take long for the original shape to surrender to the unyielding forces of entropy.

+However, as I lifted my stylus, that intermediate picture felt empty.<!-- more --> It needed something else to complete it.
+Thankfully, I saw what was hiding beneath the scribbles.
+So, I buckled down and coaxed the hidden order from the chaos.
+The moment my creature crystalized on the screen.
+I added the landscape around my monster, allowing my giant’s walk through a forest to emerge.

-The second peice is the first serious study I've done of a hand, [Clenched Fist](https://www.deviantart.com/stevenmeehan/art/Clenched-Fist-881700804).
-While I'm still a long way from being able to draw realistic images of the characters stomping about my mind, I'm getting better.
+The second piece is the first serious study I’ve done of a hand, [Clenched Fist](https://www.deviantart.com/stevenmeehan/art/Clenched-Fist-881700804).
+While I’m still a long way from being able to draw realistic images of the characters stomping about my mind, I am improving, and I hope pieces like this prove it.

 Sit back and enjoy the artwork below and as always, click on any image below to get a better look at the picture.

 <div class="center">